 Irritation from Hair Bleach and Dye

 We do know that irritation can be an issue for those who use hair dyes and bleach.
-It’s possible to have a severe allergy to p-phenylenediamine, which is why it’s important to patch test before using them (DermNet NZ
+It’s possible to have a severe allergy to p-phenylenediamine, which is why it’s important to patch test before using them (DermNet NZ).
+It can also cause dermatitis, eye irritation, and tearing, among other ailments (US EPA).

 Does Hair Bleach and Dye Cause Cancer?